Punyam Aham

 Punyam Aham is a 2010 Indian Malayalam-language film directed by Raj Nair.
-Prithviraj, Samvrutha Sunil and Nedumudi Venu play the lead roles in this film.
+Prithviraj, Samvrutha Sunil, and Nedumudi Venu play the lead roles in this film.

 Plot

 Punyam Aham is set in a small village in northern Kerala.
-The protagonist is Narayan Unni, a young man with a Brahmin father and low-caste mother, who separated, leaving the mother to raise him alone.
+The protagonist is Narayan Unni, a young man with a Brahmin father and a low-caste mother, who are separated, leaving the mother to raise him alone.
 The film tells the story of Unni leaving home and searching for his identity, and then repeating many of his father's mistakes in life.
 It is based on the story in traditional folklore about Naranath Bhranthan and his father Vararuchi.